Turnitin-AI-Research/tta-paper/README.md

 All visualizations are in notebooks under the notebooks folder.

 ## Python environment setup
-First ensure that you have python version 3.8 (a higher version should work too, but in that case you'll need to recompile the requirements file tta.txt explained later).
+First ensure that you have python version 3.8.
+A higher version should work too, but in that case you'll need to recompile the requirements file tta.txt (explained later).
 Then setup a python virtual environment called 'tta' in the directory .venv_tta as follows.
 ```
 $ python3.8 -m venv --prompt tta .venv_tta